AninditaBasu/AninditaBasu/docs/index.rst

 To locate something on this portal, type a phrase in the Search bar at the top right and press Enter.
 You're shown a list of pages that contain the search term.

-To move between the sections on a page, use the links under **Contents** at the right of the page.

 To browse the portal, use the links on the navigation pane at the left.
+Every page also has breadcrumbs at the top.

+.. contents:: On this page
+   :depth: 3
+   :local:
+   :backlinks: none

 Definitions
 ------------